leopi99/AcServerManagerX/README.md

 - [X] Selects the server that can be started from the .bat file.
 - [x] Start the server inside the app.
 - [ ] Allows to change all settings.
+- [ ] Search the cars with filters.

 ## Run the app from the repo's clone